-- in-house analytic and systems developers; - scoring model builders; - enterprise resource planning (ERP) and customer relationship management (CRM) packaged solutions providers; - business intelligence solutions providers; - credit report and credit score providers; - business process management solution providers; - process modeling tools providers; - automated application processing services providers; - data vendors; - neural network developers and artificial intelligence system builders; - third-party professional services and consulting organizations; - account/workflow management software providers; - managed care organizations; and - software tools companies supplying modeling, rules, or analytic development tools.
+- in-house analytic and systems developers; - scoring model builders; - enterprise resource planning (ERP) and customer relationship management (CRM) packaged solutions providers; - business intelligence solutions providers; - credit report and credit score providers; - business process management solution providers; - process modeling tools providers; - automated application processing services providers; - · data vendors; - neural network developers and artificial intelligence system builders; - third-party professional services and consulting organizations; - account/workflow management software providers; - managed care organizations; and - software tools companies supplying modeling, rules, or analytic development tools.

 We expect to experience additional competition from other established and emerging companies, as well as from other technologies.
 For example, certain of our fraud solutions products compete against other methods of preventing credit card fraud, such as credit cards that contain the cardholder's photograph, smart cards, cardholder verification and authentication solutions and other card authorization techniques.
-Many of our anticipated competitors have greater financial, technical, marketing, professional services and other resources than we do and industry consolidation is creating even larger competitors in many of our markets.
+Many of our anticipated competitors have greater financial, technical, marketing, professional services and other resources than we do, and industry consolidation is creating even larger competitors in many of our markets.
 As a result, our competitors may be able to respond more quickly to new or emerging technologies and changes in customer requirements.
 They may also be able to devote greater resources than we can to develop, promote and sell their products.
 Many of these companies have extensive customer relationships, including relationships with many of our current and potential customers.
 Furthermore, new competitors or alliances among competitors may emerge and rapidly gain significant market share.
 For example, TransUnion, Equifax and Experian have formed an alliance that has developed a credit scoring product competitive with our products.
 If we are unable to respond as quickly or effectively to changes in customer requirements as our competition, our ability to expand our business and sell our products will be negatively affected.

 Our competitors may be able to sell products competitive to ours at lower prices individually or as part of integrated suites of several related products.
 This ability may cause our customers to purchase products that directly compete with our products from our competitors.
-Price reductions by our competitors could negatively impact our margins, and could also harm our ability to obtain new long-term contracts and renewals of existing long-term contracts on favorable terms.
+Price reductions by our competitors could negatively impact our margins, and could also harm our ability to obtain new long-term contracts and renewals of existing long-term contracts on favorable terms

-Government regulations that apply to us or to our customers may expose us to liability, affect our ability to compete in certain markets, limit the profitability of or demand for our products, or render our products obsolete.
-If these regulations are applied or are further developed in ways adverse to us, it could adversely affect our business and results of operations.
+Legislation that is enacted by the U.S. Congress, the states, Canadian provinces, and other countries, and government regulations that apply to us or to our customers may expose us to liability, affect our ability to compete in certain markets, limit the profitability of or demand for our products, or render our products obsolete.
+If these laws and regulations require us to change our current products and services, it could adversely affect our business and results of operations.